prikhoda-natalia/stickypixel/source/_home/about.md

 ---
+title: About Us
+id: about
-type: section
+type: home
 order: 1
-id: about
+layout: landing-page
 bg: /img/bg-macbook.jpg
-title: About Us
 ---

 Sticky Pixel is a digital design agency relentless in the pursuit of creating beautiful, effortless experiences that drive the real-world growth of our clients’ businesses.
 We specialise in web design & development, front-end engineering and digital marketing activities from our base near Nice on the French&nbsp;Riviera.